djscheuf/journeymans-blog/source/_posts/ai-workflow-decomposition-pattern.md

 ---
-title: AI Workflow Decomposition Pattern
+title: How to decompose workflows for AI Augmentation
 categories:
   - Engineering
 tags: